Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 It is difficult to do without Apple iPads in the following cases:

-However, if you mainly want to use a tablet as a sheet music reader to practice, rehearse and play gigs (and if your budget is tight), there are good alternatives to Apple’s iPads.
+However, if you mainly want to use a tablet as a sheet music reader to practice, rehearse and play gigs (and if your budget is tight), Android (or Windows) tablets can be good alternatives to Apple iPads.

 Pros